 Community Facilities Direct Loan and Grant Program

 The purpose of the Community Facilities Direct Loan and Grant Program from the US Department of Agriculture is to provide funding to develop essential community facilities in rural areas.
-Projects supported through this program must demonstrate substantial community support and facilities must serve the rural area where they are or will be located.
-Rural areas must have no more than 20,000 residents according the the latest US Census Data.
-Examples of essential community facilities include: Health care facilities, including hospitals, nursing homes, or dental clinics; public facilities such as town halls, courthouses, airport hangars, or street improvements; community support services such as childcare centers, transitional housing, or community centers; and public safety services such as fire departments and vehicles or police departments and vehicles.
+Projects supported through this program must demonstrate substantial community support, and facilities must serve the rural area where they are or will be located.
+Rural areas must have no more than 20,000 residents, according to the latest US Census Data.
+Examples of essential community facilities include healthcare facilities, including hospitals, nursing homes, or dental clinics; public facilities, such as town halls, courthouses, airport hangars, or street improvements; community support services, such as childcare centers, transitional housing, or community centers; and public safety services such as fire departments and vehicles or police departments and vehicles.

 - Award Range: Unspecified, applicants may apply for a loan, a grant, or a combination of both